-Duct and pole access have become more and more relevant in the context of increasing infrastructure competition and as a result of fixed-mobile convergence, with operators needing access to the incumbents' fixed ducts and poles to deploy high-capacity access and backhaul networks.
-In 2018 BEREC published a report for public consultation, which provided a snapshot on how access to physical infrastructure is regulated among BEREC countries.
+Duct and pole access have become more and more relevant in the context of increasing infrastructure competition and as a result of convergence between fixed and mobile, with operators needing access to the incumbents' fixed ducts and poles to deploy high-capacity access and backhaul networks.
+In 2018, BEREC published a report for public consultation, which provided a snapshot of how access to physical infrastructure is regulated in BEREC countries.
 In 2019, BEREC will publish a response to the public consultation and a final report on access to physical infrastructure in market analyses.

-Deliverable BEREC Report on access to physical infrastructure in market analyses
+Deliverable: BEREC Report on access to physical infrastructure in market analyses